Sometimes, and rather unexpectedly, an online bookmaker may close or restrict a customer’s betting account.

 If you are interested, check out and sign up to Betfair below to make the most of the high stakes betting without any limiting bets.

-New customers only, max £20 cash refund.
+Max £20 refund on first bet.
 Bet must be placed in first 7 days of account opening.
-Payment restrictions apply.
-T&Cs apply.Full T&C's Apply
+Payment restrictions apply for the promotion.Full T&C's Apply

 Will My Bookmaker Ban Me?